mohammedadelabu/restaurant-recipe/README.md

-# week-9-node
+This is a food recipe management app.
+This app will help it's users to manage food recipes.

-## 1. Implement this task using MongoDB
+## 1. I Implemented this app using MongoDB

 ### Setup

-1. Your are required to use `TypeScript` for the task and build the APIs (endpoints) with `express`
+1. I used `TypeScript` for the task and build the APIs (endpoints) with `express`
-2. Use and setup the project with `Yarn`
+2. I Used and setup the project with `Yarn`

-## Problem Description:

-Your task is to build a food recipe management app.
-This app will help it's users to management food recipes.

-Your recipe data structure looks like the following:
+My recipe data structure looks like the following:

 ```
  {